djlucas/initd/profile.md

 **Unique feature:** Idle timeout (systemd doesn't have this!)

 **Service Activation:**
-1. Check if supervisor socket exists (`/run/initd/supervisor.sock`)
+1. Check if supervisor control socket exists (`/run/initd/supervisor.sock`)
 2. If yes: send activation request to supervisor
 3. If no: exec service directly or use native init commands